 Once you’ve finally made it to bed, make sure your bed is comfortable, and the room temperature is between 65 and 75 degrees Fahrenheit.
 Your bedroom should be a sanctuary for sleep and romantic time with your partner only.
 You shouldn’t come into your room for entertainment or to do work.
-It’s also critical to make your bedroom as dark as possible.
+It’s also critical to make your bedroom as dark as possible, if needed, use a eye cover for sleeping to provide additional darkness.
 Finding the best light for sleep and waking at the right time includes drawing the blinds to reduce outside lights, turning off any LED lights, and even facing your alarm clock away from view.
 Finally, make sure you go to sleep at the same time each night, give or take 20 minutes, and wake up at the same time each morning.
 This allows your body to get on a sleep schedule by predicting how much sleep it can expect.
 See our sleep chronotype guide to learn more about what your ideal sleep pattern should be.

 If your cat or dog loves to snuggle up with you in bed, but they toss, turn, and hog your covers all night, it might be worth getting them their own sleeping accommodations.
 When pets wake us during the night, they can throw our sleep cycle off balance, resulting in poor quality rest.